jacobemery/linux1-ansible-lab/instructions/5_write_playbooks.md

       ansible.builtin.copy:
         src: /var/www/html/stage/index.html
         dest: /var/www/html/index.html
-        group: prod
 ```
-* Do you understand how this playbook works so far?
-[Here](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/copy_module.html) is the copy module's documentation, if you'd like more insight into the possible parameters for this module.
+* Read through this task and see if you can understand how this playbook works so far.
+[Here](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/copy_module.html)'s the copy module's documentation if you'd like more insight into the parameters for this module.
 * But there's an important step missing here.
 If we copy out this file, it will replace and delete the old version.
 That's no good!
-If something goes wrong, we need to be able to quickly revert back to a backup.
+If something goes wrong, we need to be able to quickly revert back to a backup, and we don't want to save over all your hard work in the index.html file.
 * So there's one more task to add before we save and quit vi...
 ## Writing your Playbook
-* Using the [copy module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/copy_module.html), write a task before the one above that copies `/var/www/html/index.html` to a directory for safe keeping - `/root/site/backup/index.html`
+* Using the [copy module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/copy_module.html), write a task, <b><i>before</i></b> the one already there, that copies `/var/www/html/index.html` to a directory for safe keeping - `/root/site/backup/index.html`
 * A quick helpful note on YAML syntax:
     * Ansible playbooks are written in `YAML` (which stands for Yet Another Markup Language, I wish that was a joke).
 More on YAML syntax [here](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html).
     * YAML is great because it doesn't have a lot of special characters, like [JSON](https://builtin.com/software-engineering-perspectives/yaml-vs-json) does.